This post was updated May 2026 with new shoe and sock recommendations.

 Friction prevention and heat and moisture dispersion isn’t the only function of your socks.
 Padding is also important.
 On many days you’ll be walking for hours over sharp broken rock.
 On many other days, you’ll spend a few hours on asphalt or hard crushed pebbles.
 On most days, you’ll get a little of both.
 That pounding bruises feet.

 I ended up buying a pair of Lorpen Coolmax Socks at a store along the way.
 These were trekking socks, medium weight, made in Spain, and provided some of the padding that the WrightSocks were lacking.
 (In fairness, WrightSocks are available in heavier varieties.
-I was using the Coolmesh variety, which are pretty thin.)
+I was using the Coolmesh variety, which is quite thin.)
 The Lorpen socks were made of a blend of material called Coolmax and Merino wool and did a great job of wicking away moisture.
 Those turned out to be my first socks of the day from then on.

 Some other hiking sock choices you should try